coderefinery/git-intro/content/browsing.md

 A {term}`repository` is a collection of files in one directory tracked by git.
 A {term}`GitHub repository` is GitHub's copy, which adds things like access control.
-Each GitHub repository is owned by a user or organization, who controls what is in it.
+Each GitHub repository is owned by a user or organization, who controls access.

-First, we need to make our own copy of the exercise repository.
+First, we need to make **our own copy** of the exercise repository.
 This will become important later, when we make our own changes.

 1. Go to the repository view on GitHub: